 I will not provide a deeper understanding of LinkedIn in this post (I will focus on the worth of Premium), but I will cover LinkedIn in detail in one of my future posts.
 Until then, you can check this article for more information.
 Today, I will briefly explain how it works and what are some of its main features:

-- Connections: connections are a fancy equivalent of “friends” on Facebook, but because it’s a professional platform, we have to keep things formal.
+- Connections: connections are a fancy equivalent of “friends” on Facebook, but because it’s a professional platform, we will have to keep things formal.
 In other words, once you’ve registered on the platform, you start connecting with people by adding them to your network.
 LinkedIn suggests you people that you might know or you might have worked with to make it easier for you to get started with it.

 - Connections level: if you are new to this platform, you might be wondering what is the difference between 1st, 2nd and 3rd connections.
 It’s simple: 1st connections are the ones that form a part of your network, 2nd are the connections of your connections, and 3rd are all the people outside of your visible network.